806.8 Storm Water Pollution Prevention Plan (SWPPP)

 MoDOT site maps (erosion and sediment control plans) are to include:

-- Location of major structural and non-structural BMPs
+- Location of permanent and temporary structural and non-structural BMPS;

-- Locations of all waters of the U.S.
+- Location of all waters of the state (including wetlands)

-- Locations where stormwater discharges to a surface water
+- Locations were stormwater discharges to a water body, including discharge points at the perimeter of the permitted site;

-- Areas where final stabilization has been accomplished and no further construction-phase permit requirements apply.
+- Areas where final stabilization has been accomplished and no further construction permit requirements apply.

-Due to project phasing, all erosion and sediment control BMPs shown on project plans will not be installed until needed, based on site conditions.
-Therefore, for protection against regulatory scrutiny, designers or inspectors should note on erosion and sediment control sheets that all devices will be installed as necessary based on the discretion of project personnel.
-Inspectors can also create a clean set of plans, with no BMPs depicted, as the working copy for SWPPP purposes and add/remove only installed devices.
-A legend should be created for installation and removal of BMPs.
+Due to project phasing, all erosion and sediment control BMPs shown on project plans will not be installed until needed based on site conditions.
+Therefore, erosion and sediment control sheets will state that “all devices will be installed as necessary based on the discretion of project personnel.”
+Inspectors may create a clean set of plans, with no BMPs depicted, as a working copy for SWPPP purposes and add/remove only installed devices as long as the original erosion and sediment control plan sheets are included in the project specific SWPPP for reference.
+A legend will be incorporated to depict BMPs used in the site plan.
 BMPs should be highlighted and dated as they are installed or removed.
 It is important that site maps reflect BMPs that are actually on the ground at any given time, so plan sheets shall be properly updated each time BMP additions and/or removals take place on the project.
 Example erosion and sediment control site plans can be found in Fig. 806.8.3, Examples of Erosion/Sediment Control Site Plans.

 The engineer shall require modifications to the erosion and sediment controls whenever the: